Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-01-main-window.md

 Main dropdown of the mod, this selects the traffic light pack to replace each light with.

-when changing packs, all custom adjustments (transform settings, road size selections are cleared)
+When changing packs, all custom adjustments (transform settings and road size selections) are cleared

 # Place on Opposite Side of Stop Line